Email Processing in Lua

 vxcube_analysis

 Message analysis result from Dr.Web vxCube.
-The field is present only when in SMTP mode.
+The field is present only when operating in SMTP mode.

 Array of VxcubeAnalysis tables